RunDisney Races Impact Park Attendance and Affect Vehicular and Pedestrian Traffic

 The Wine and Dine Half-Marathon in early November revolves around a 13.1-mile race and a nighttime party amid Epcot’s International Food & Wine Festival.
 A 5K race is held the Friday before the half-marathon race, and a 10K race is held the Saturday before the Sunday half too.
 The number of runners and their “cheer squads”—combined with the guests who descend upon Epcot for the food festival alone—blows up the crowd levels like an agitated pufferfish.
 Again, vehicular and pedestrian traffic is disturbed by the running courses throughout Disney property.

-For all events and attractions at all Walt Disney World parks, check out The Unofficial Guide to Walt Disney World by Bob Sehlinger and Len Testa.
+For all events and attractions at all Walt Disney World parks, check out The Unofficial Guide to Walt Disney World by Bob Sehlinger and Len Testa now.
+If you enjoyed this post, sign up for our newsletter here.